Painful intelligence: What AI can tell us about human suffering: Wandering thoughts as replay and planning

 The existence of wandering thoughts may feel completely normal to us, but actually, it is rather surprising that the whole phenomenon exists.
 Why should it be difficult to concentrate on one thing for a long time?
 Why cannot I just decide to focus on reading a textbook for an exam, say for two hours, without any interruption by any unrelated thinking?\citenew{van2015modeling}

 One intuitively appealing explanation would be that your active neurons---in the exam-reading example, those needed for reading---get ``tired'', i.e., somehow run out of energy.
 Then, other neurons which are full of energy will be able to somehow steal the attention.
-While there may be some truth in such an explanation, it is not very plausible because sometimes you \textit{can} concentrate without any problems on a task, especially on a task which is really engaging, such as reading a book you really like (not for an exam), or playing a video game.
+While there may be some truth in such an explanation, it is not very compelling because sometimes you \textit{can} concentrate without any problems on a task, especially on a task which is really engaging, such as reading a book you really like (not for an exam), or playing a video game.
 Furthermore, should not such fatigue of neurons rather lead to having no thoughts at all?
 It is more plausible that wandering thoughts are actually doing some useful computation---and that they are something that you would like to program in an AI.

-So, let's think about what kind of computational problems could be solved by wandering thoughts.
-One problem we have seen earlier is that learning typically needs many repetitions of the inputs and the desired outputs, being based on iterative algorithms, as we saw in Chapter~\ref{ml.ch}.
+So, let us think about what kind of computational problems could be solved by wandering thoughts.
+One problem we have seen earlier is that learning typically needs many repetitions of the inputs and the desired outputs since it is based on iterative algorithms, as we saw in Chapter~\ref{ml.ch}.
 Even the very same inputs and outputs may need to be presented many times to the learning algorithm.
-This is why one thing that modern AI systems have in common is that most of the computing capacity is used for learning.
+This is why modern AI systems need a lot of computing capacity for learning.
 At the same time, planning takes a lot of time as well, as we saw in Chapter~\ref{planning.ch}.

 So, as much of the computing capacity as possible should be directed to these learning and planning activities.
 In particular, when the agent does not receive any special stimulation from outside, there is nothing important for it to do, and no urgent threats are detected, the computing capacity of the agent is free to be used for any internal processing based on previously acquired data---intrinsic activity, in the terminology of neuroscience.
 In fact, in order not to waste that computational capacity, computations related to learning and planning \textit{should} be launched.
 That will enable the agent to act more intelligently when the time to act comes.
 This is also presumably why evolution has programmed wandering thoughts in us.\footnote{Humans also sleep and dream: It is possible that the function of dreams is pretty much the same as that of wandering thoughts \citep{fox2013dreaming}. }